 Elizabeth A. Vessichio

 Beth Vessichio works as a Commercial Loan Officer.
-She has worked for Mascoma Savings Bank since 2006.
+She has worked for Mascoma Bank since 2006.

 Beth began her banking career in 1981 with multiple retail positions and entered into commercial lending in 2000 after completing her paralegal training.
 As the Commercial Loan Assistant and Junior Lender for Castle Bank & Trust Company, Beth helped to establish the lending department and worked with attorneys to formalize the documentation.
 Beth and her husband, Robert, live in Cornish where she enjoys gardening, cooking, running, and keeping in touch with her five grown children.